What is the average cost of homeowners insurance for a $300k house?

 Choosing a higher deductible reduces your rates.
 Company-specific examples include:

-- Savings of around $600 for going from a $500 deductible to $2,000 with State Farm
+• Savings of $422 for going from a $500 deductible to $2,000 with State Farm

-- Savings of nearly $1,000 a year for going from a $500 deductible to a $5,000 deductible with Progressive
+• Savings of more than $1,000 a year for going from a $500 deductible to a $5,000 deductible with Progressive

-- You'll save about $500 going from a $500 deductible to a $2,500 deductible with USAA
+• You'll save $355 going from a $500 deductible to a $2,000 deductible with Erie Insurance

-The most significant decrease with most companies comes with the jump from $500 to $2,000 or $2,500, so in some cases it's not worth going much higher.
+The most significant decrease with most companies comes with the jump from $500 to $2,000 or $2,500, so in some cases, it's not worth going much higher.

 Reminder: Ensure you can afford the out-of-pocket amount before choosing a high deductible.